 “In Civo today, we have a number of projects on GitHub that are open source and available to use.
 Some of those are quite specific to Civo, so you can only use them with Civo.
 But we’ve decided to open source and in theory people can fork that code, and use it for other projects."

-Also, whilst creating a cluster from the Civo User Interface, users would have seen Civo’s Marketplace, where third-party applications and databases can be installed and put into clusters.
+Civo users may encounter the Civo Command Line Interface (CLI) while creating a cluster, streamlining cluster management tasks.
+Then, when users create a cluster from the Civo User Interface, users may have seen Civo’s Marketplace, where third-party applications and databases can be installed and put into clusters.
 Civo Marketplace is open to everyone; as a result, users can create a pull request to showcase their own applications.

-Similarly, there are other open source projects with great importance, including the Terraform and Crossplane Provider for Civo, the Kubernetes Cloud Controller Manager, the Golang client for interacting with Civo’s API known as Civogo, and much more!
+As well as this, Civo supports various open source projects, including the Terraform and Crossplane Provider for Civo, the Kubernetes Cloud Controller Manager, the Golang client, and many more.

 Whilst Civo’s journey with open source is not complete, we are excited to continue contributing to the growth of open source.
 Mark Boost summarized his thoughts on Civo’s journey by stating: